-- (d) Educational counseling may include, but not be limited to, all of the following: - (1) Academic counseling, in which pupils receive counseling in the following areas: - (A) Establishment and implementation, with parental involvement, of the pupil's immediate and long-range educational plans. - (B) Optimizing progress towards achievement of proficiency standards. - (C) Completion of the required curriculum in accordance with the pupil's needs, abilities, interests, and aptitudes. - (D) Academic planning for access and success in higher education programs including advisement on courses needed for admission to public colleges and universities, standarized admissions tests, and financial aid. - (E) Individualized review of the academic and deportment records of a pupil. - (F) Individualized review of the pupil's career goals, and the available academic and career technical education opportunities and community and workplace experiences available to the pupil that may support the pursuit of those goals. - (G) Opportunity for a counselor to meet with each pupil and, if practicable, the parents or legal guardian of the pupil to discuss the academic and deportment records of the pupil, his or her educational options, the coursework and academic progress needed for satisfactory completion of middle or high school, passage of the high school exit examination, eligibility for admission to a four-year institution of postsecondary education, including the University of California and the California State University, and the availability of career technical education.
+(i) Individualized review of the academic and deportment records of a pupil.

+(ii) Individualized review of the pupil's career goals, and the available academic and career technical education opportunities and community and workplace experiences available to the pupil that may support the pursuit of those goals.

+(iii) Opportunity for a counselor to meet with each pupil and, if practicable, the parents or legal guardian of the pupil to discuss the academic and deportment records of the pupil, his or her educational options, the coursework and academic progress needed for satisfactory completion of middle or high school, passage of the high school exit examination, eligibility for admission to a four-year institution of postsecondary education, including the University of California and the California State University, and the availability of career technical education.
 That discussion shall also address the availability of intensive instruction and services as required pursuant to subdivision (c) of Section 37254, for up to two consecutive academic years after the completion of grade 12 or until the pupil has passed both parts of the high school exit examination, whichever comes first, for those pupils who have not passed one or both parts of the high school exit examination by the end of grade 12.
 The educational options discussed at the meeting shall include, to the extent these services are available, the college preparatory program and career technical education programs, including regional occupational centers and programs and similar alternatives available to pupils within the school district.

-SB 272 -4-

-- (H) Identification of pupils who are at risk of not graduating with the rest of their class, are not earning credits at a rate that will enable them to pass the high school exit examination, or do not have sufficient training to allow them to fully engage in their chosen career. - (I) In schools that enroll pupils in grades 10 and 12, development of a list of coursework and experience necessary to assist each pupil in his or her respective grade who has not passed one or both parts of the high school exit examination or has not satisfied, or is not on track to satisfy, the curricular requirements for admission to the University of California and the California State University, and to successfully transition to postsecondary education or employment. - (J) In schools that enroll pupils in grade 7, development of a list of coursework and experience necessary to assist each pupil in grade 7 who is deemed to be at the far-below-basic level in English language arts or mathematics pursuant to the California Standards Tests administered to pupils in grade 6, to successfully transition to high school and meet all graduation requirements, including passing the high school exit examination. - (K) In schools that enroll pupils in grade 7, development of a list of coursework and experience necessary to assist each pupil in grade 7 to begin to satisfy the curricular requirements for admission to the University of California and the California State University. - (L) Provision of a copy of the lists developed pursuant to subparagraphs (J) and (K) to a pupil and his or her parent or legal guardian, ensuring that the list of coursework and experience is part of the cumulative records of a pupil.
+(iv) Identification of pupils who are at risk of not graduating with the rest of their class, are not earning credits at a rate that will enable them to pass the high school exit examination, or do not have sufficient training to allow them to fully engage in their chosen career.

+(v) In schools that enroll pupils in grades 10 and 12, development of a list of coursework and experience necessary to assist each pupil in his or her respective grade who has not passed one or both parts of the high school exit examination or has not satisfied, or is not on track to satisfy, the curricular requirements for admission to the University of California and the California State University, and to successfully transition to postsecondary education or employment.

-5 SB 272
+(vi) In schools that enroll pupils in grade 7, development of a list of coursework and experience necessary to assist each pupil in grade 7 who is deemed to be at the far-below-basic level in English language arts or mathematics pursuant to the California Standards Tests administered to pupils in grade 6, to successfully transition to high school and meet all graduation requirements, including passing the high school exit examination.

+(vii) In schools that enroll pupils in grade 7, development of a list of coursework and experience necessary to assist each pupil in grade 7 to begin to satisfy the curricular requirements for admission to the University of California and the California State University.

+(viii) Provision of a copy of the lists developed pursuant to clauses (vi) and (vii) to a pupil and his or her parent or legal guardian, ensuring that the list of coursework and experience is part of the cumulative records of a pupil.

-(M) Informing each pupil who has failed to pass one or both parts of the high school exit examination of the option of intensive instruction and services.
+(ix) Informing each pupil who has failed to pass one or both parts of the high school exit examination of the option of intensive instruction and services.